olokobayusuf/Emporium/README.md

 # Benchmarks
 Dumping a table of colleges in the US, with over 3,300 entries, took 12ms on the standard MySQL implementation.
 Using Emporium, the dump took anywhere between 0-2ms.

+# Debug
+See the Debug.cs class for how Emporium would typically be used by an ASP.NET database server.